 What is Carbon Fiber?

 Within each of these categories are many sub-categories of further refinement.
-For example, different types of carbon fiber weaves result in different properties for the composite part, both in fabrication, as well as final product.
+For example, different types of carbon fiber weave result in different properties for the composite part, both in fabrication, as well as the final product.
 In order to create a composite part, the carbon fibers, which are stiff in tension and compression, need a stable matrix to reside in and maintain their shape.
-Epoxy resin is an excellent plastic with good compressive and shear properties, and is often used to form this matrix, whereby the carbon fibers provide the reinforcement.
+Epoxy resin is an excellent plastic with good compressive and shear properties and is often used to form this matrix, whereby the carbon fibers provide the reinforcement.
 Since the epoxy is low density, one is able to create a part that is light weight, but very strong.
 When fabricating a composite part, a multitude of different processes can be utilized, including wet-layup, vacuum bagging, resin transfer, matched tooling, insert molding, pultrusion, and many other methods.
 In addition, the selection of the resin allows tailoring for specific properties.
-A few examples of epoxy selection may include longer or shorter cures times, ultra-violent resistance, high temperature formulations, flame retardancy, and increased fracture toughness using additives.
+A few examples of epoxy selection may include longer or shorter cures times, ultra-violent resistance, high-temperature formulations, flame retardancy, and increased fracture toughness using additives.

 Strength, Stiffness, and Comparisons With Other Materials